- time 18 - 26 Years Old

-An internship/volunteer placement, an apartment and utilities, health insurance, trips, evening activities, Ravkav (bus pass), support staff, trips and other educational activities, and laundry.
+An internship/volunteer placement, an apartment and utilities, health insurance, trips, evening activities, Ravkav (bus pass), support staff, trips and other educational activities.

-Airfare, spending money for food, personal expenses, Hebrew lessons, going out to bars, gifts, souvenirs, etc.
+Airfare, spending money for food, personal expenses, laundry service, Hebrew lessons, going out to bars, gifts, souvenirs, etc.